userdocs/qbittorrent-nox-static/README.md

 Module specific help - flags are used with the modules listed here.

-Use: all or module-name          Usage: ~/docker/qbittorrent-nox-static.sh all -i
+ Use: all or module-name          Usage: ~/qbittorrent-nox-static.sh all -i

- all         - Install all modules install     - optional Install the ~/docker/qb-build/completed/qbittorrent-nox binary bison       - required Build bison gawk        - required Build gawk glibc       - required Build libc locally to statically link nss zlib        - required Build zlib locally icu         - optional Build ICU locally openssl     - required Build openssl locally
+ all         - Install all modules install     - optional Install the ~/qb-build/completed/qbittorrent-nox binary zlib        - required Build zlib locally icu         - optional Build ICU locally openssl     - required Build openssl locally